Let Us Celebrate the Women who are Shaping Architectural Practices Around the World

 firm: estudio 3S LAB | Rada Tilly, Argentina

-Marina Villelabeitia is an Architect and Cultural Manager from FADU/ UBA.
-She works independently in Buenos Aires and Patagonia, investigating landscape-identity-culture correspondences through explorations that draw on different disciplines.
-Her series called MUNDO PETROLEO has been selected for the Argentinean exhibition at the Venice Bienniale, within the framework of the exhibition larger VERTIGO HORIZONTAL, which won the national contest for proposals organized by the Chancellery.
+Marina: "I am an Architect and Cultural Manager from FADU/ UBA.
+I work independently in Buenos Aires and Patagonia, investigating landscape-identity-culture correspondences through explorations that draw on different disciplines.
+My series called MUNDO PETROLEO has been selected for the Argentinean exhibition at the Venice Bienniale, within the framework of the exhibition larger VERTIGO HORIZONTAL, which won the national contest for proposals organized by the Chancellery."

-12. Ludmila Castro y Estefanía Grandal
+12. Lyudmila Castro and Estefanía Grandal

 firm: Encaixe Arquitectura | O Porriño, Pontevedra, Spain